History of logarithms: Napier's wonderful invention

 The method of logarithms was publicly propounded for the first time by John Napier in 1614, in his book entitled Mirifici Logarithmorum Canonis Descriptio (Description of the Wonderful Canon of Logarithms).
 The book contains fifty-seven pages of explanatory matter and ninety pages of tables of trigonometric functions and their natural logarithms.
 These tables greatly simplified calculations in spherical trigonometry, which are central to astronomy and celestial navigation and which typically include products of sines, cosines and other functions.
 Napier described other uses, such as solving ratio problems, as well.

 John Napier wrote a separate volume describing how he constructed his tables, but held off publication to see how his first book would be received.
 John died in 1617.
-His son, Robert, published his father's book, Mirifici Logarithmorum Canonis Constructio (Construction of the Wonderful Canon of Logarithms), with additions by Henry Briggs, in 1620.
+His son, Robert, published his father's book, Mirifici Logarithmorum Canonis Constructio (Construction of the Wonderful Canon of Logarithms), with additions by Henry Briggs, in 1619 in Latin and then in 1620 in English.

 Napier conceived the logarithm as the relationship between two particles moving along a line, one at constant speed and the other at a speed proportional to its distance from a fixed endpoint.
 While in modern terms, the logarithm function can be explained simply as the inverse of the exponential function or as the integral of 1/x, Napier worked decades before calculus was invented, the exponential function was understood, or coordinate geometry was developed by Descartes.
 Napier pioneered the use of a decimal point in numerical calculation, something that did not become commonplace until the next century.

 Napier's new method for computation gained rapid acceptance.
 Johannes Kepler praised it; Edward Wright, an authority on navigation, translated Napier's Descriptio into English the next year.
 Briggs extended the concept to the more convenient base 10.